Sage Tea Benefits and Side Effects

-There is a Medieval saying: “Cur moriatur homo, cui salvia crescit in horto?”.
-Translated from Latin, this means: “Why should a man die, while sage grows in his garden?”
+There is a medieval saying in Latin: “Cur moriatur homo, cui salvia crescit in horto?”
+It means, “why should a man die, while Sage grows in his garden?”
 The phrase tells you much about Sage Tea benefits.

 - Does Sage Tea Have Caffeine?